davettt/list-manager/README.md

   - Grammar and spelling checking for notes
   - Supports Claude, ChatGPT, or Gemini (use your own API key)
 - **Export/Import**: Backup your data anytime as JSON files
+- **PDF Export for Notes**: Export individual notes to PDF with formatted styling and optional metadata
 - **Light & Dark Themes**: Choose your preferred theme or use system settings
 - **Mobile Friendly**: Responsive design works on all devices
 - **Cloud Backup**: Notes stored as markdown files, easily backed up to any cloud service (Tresorit, Dropbox, Google Drive, etc.)